Blood Wake: Development

 Initial development began following the creation of the basic game engine by lead programmer Ralf Knoesel during his holiday break following the completion of Stormfront's previous release, Hot Wheels Turbo Racing.
 Together with lead artists Tim Dean and Matt Small, they conceived a concept that was essentially "Twisted Metal on water."
 The team received permission to develop a prototype and Stormfront started looking for a publisher, and eventually settled on Microsoft, which was looking for a suitable development partner for an original IP they had developed that was likened to "Crimson Skies on water."
 While Stormfront's engine had been designed to support arena combat, they were confident it could be adapted to support the story-driven mission-based structure needed by Microsoft.
 Music was composed by Robb Mills.

-The development team grew under the direction of David Bunnett who hired a contract writer named David Ackerman-Gray to develop the story, and David Wessman to be the lead designer.
-Wessman had formerly been the gameplay and story lead for the highly acclaimed Star Wars: X-Wing series, and was eagerly welcomed to the team for his expertise in vehicular combat games.
-In addition, he brought a passion for research into the topic of small boat warfare and drew inspiration for the story and missions from histories of the American Civil War, the Opium Wars, World War II and the Vietnam War.
-As the game took shape, the team was able to consistently deliver on its milestones up to a week early, thus earning considerable respect from Microsoft.
-When the game entered quality assurance at Microsoft it was observed that testers who were not assigned to work on it nevertheless would spend their free time playing it.
-This was noted as an extremely good sign, and Microsoft began to think they might have a sleeper hit on their hands.
-Stormfront was granted a small extension to their schedule for additional polish.

 Reception

 Blood Wake received average reviews from critics according to Metacritic.
 In March 2017 GamesRadar+ staff named Blood Wake one of the original Xbox franchise they would like to see revived.

-The game was not literally an Xbox launch title, since its debut was part of a second wave of game releases thirty days after the first launch.
+The game was not an Xbox launch title, since its debut was part of a second wave of game releases thirty days after the first launch.
 It was highly anticipated following the excited press reaction at the 2000 E3.
 Microsoft backed Blood Wake with a television advertising campaign on release, and it reached sixth on the NPD sales charts in November 2002 with over 340,000 units sold, and later that year was the #1 game on the NPD Xbox game rental rankings.
 With strong sales the game became one of the first in Microsoft's Platinum Hits and was re-released with new box cover art and a lower price.